jimtalksdata/bis-hd-poc/README.md

  * account = user-defined non-negative integer
  * change = 0 or 1
  * address_index = user-defined non-negative integer

+(NB1: single quotes are suffixed to the purpose, coin_type, and account fields, and not the change or address_index fields, per official BIP44 standard.
+The BIP44 path does not contain spaces, tabs, or other whitespace.)
+(NB2: single Bismuth, like Ethereum, has no concept of change addresses, the change field is typically hardcoded to 0 in most implementations, including the reference.)

 The account key is derived by 1 round of PBKDF2(master_key,h) with dkLen of 48 bytes.
 All strings are utf-8 encoded.